k21971/CrecelleHack/doc/variantfixes.md

   - Found on the ground of the dungeon, and occasionally created through other situations, such as by zapping a wand of death or being struck by lightning.
+- Duct Tape
+  - You can do all sorts of fun things with duct tape...
+    - TODO: Breaking a taped-up wand should cause many explosions?

 ## Floor Coating System
 - Added ice as a floor coating.